 Their initial years of exploration of the endangered river valleys of the Great Bear Rainforest resulted in The Great Bear Rainforest, the bestselling book that is credited with sparking an international campaign to protect this area.
 They helped to bring international attention to the clear-cut logging destruction of B.C.'s temperate rainforest while assisting with the development of a number of conservation proposals for the remaining intact river valleys of the Great Bear.
 These efforts contributed to the 2006 Great Bear Rainforest agreements, where 30% of the landmass of the region was assigned various protected designations.

-Since then, they have worked to bring attention to a number of threats to the region, including publicizing B.C.’s shameful grizzly bear trophy hunt, leading to the unprecedented purchase of a commercial trophy hunting license on the B.C. central coast in 2005; supporting ongoing work to keep open net cage salmon farms from expanding into the pristine waters of the Great Bear; helping to bring international attention to the potential impacts of the Northern Gateway Pipeline Project and LNG tankers in the Great Bear; raising public awareness around the B.C. wolf cull and many other issues.
+Since then, they have worked to bring attention to a number of threats to the region, including publicizing B.C.’s shameful grizzly bear trophy hunt, leading to the unprecedented purchase of a commercial trophy hunting license on the B.C. central coast in 2005; supporting ongoing work to keep open net cage salmon farms from expanding into the pristine waters of the Great Bear; helping to bring international attention to the potential impacts of LNG tankers in the Great Bear; raising public awareness around the B.C. wolf cull and many other issues.

 Founded in 2008, Pacific Wild is a conservation voice dedicated to ensuring that the Great Bear Rainforest remains one of the planet’s greatest cradles of biodiversity.